hirespace/HackKings/README.md

 # Prizes
 We are presenting a prize to a team for the best use of our API

-* Console Log Recognition
-Have your name printed on 100,000 consoles.
+* Console Log Recognition: Have all your names printed on 100,000 consoles.
-* Amazon Giftcards
+* Amazon Giftcards: £50 per team member
-2x £100
-* Invite to a free event
-Tickets for you and a friend to attend one of our legendary venue showcases.
+* Invite to a free event: Tickets for you and a friend to attend one of our legendary venue showcases.
 Champagne at Tower of London?
 Cocktails at Shoreditches latest most trendy venue?
 * Swag
   * Stickers
   * TShirts